ConduitNetwork/docs/integration_guides/Clouds/aws/amazon.rst

      Secret Access Key associate with the Access Key ID.
    Inventory
      Basic
-      |morpheus| will sync information on all EC2 Instances in the selected VPC the IAM user has access to, including Name, IP Addresses, Platform Type, Power Status, and overall resources sizing for Storage, CPU and RAM, every 5 minutes.
+      |conduit| will sync information on all EC2 Instances in the selected VPC the IAM user has access to, including Name, IP Addresses, Platform Type, Power Status, and overall resources sizing for Storage, CPU and RAM, every 5 minutes.
 Inventoried EC2 Instances will appear as Unmanaged VM's.
      Full
-      In addition to the information synced from Basic Inventory level, |morpheus| will gather Resource Utilization metrics for Memory, Storage and CPU utilization per VM.
+      In addition to the information synced from Basic Inventory level, |conduit| will gather Resource Utilization metrics for Memory, Storage and CPU utilization per VM.
      Off
       Existing EC2 Instances will not be inventoried

      ..
-NOTE:: Cloud Watch must be configured in AWS for |morpheus| to collect Memory and Storage utilization metrics on inventoried EC2 instances.
+NOTE:: Cloud Watch must be configured in AWS for |conduit| to collect Memory and Storage utilization metrics on inventoried EC2 instances.

 #.
 The AWS cloud is ready to be added to a group and saved.
 Additional configuration options available: